UnivaCorporation/tortuga/doc/tortuga-6-admin-guide.md

 A *software profile* describes the software "stack" or configuration (applications + operating system), as well as the disk setup for a managed node.

-Software profiles may explicitly require that certain software packages be installed via YUM.
 The software profile also indicates the components (defined within software kits) that should be enabled and configured.

 Nodes are added to software profiles when they are added to the cluster.
 Unlike the associated hardware profile, the software profile associated with a node can be changed at any time.
 When the software profile of a node is changed, the entire node, including the operating system, is reinstalled to ensure the software configuration is "clean".